Dreamfarer/software-construction-uzh-hs24/SoCo_HS24-group_33-a3/README.md

 > Ensure that dynamically added files, such as `file.txt`, are encoded in UTF-8.
 Failure to do so may result in an error.

-> Because this Java step-by-step walkthrough was done on a Windows 11 machine, we had changed the encoding from `UTF-16 LE` to `UTF-8` after each `echo` command.
+> Because this Java step-by-step walkthrough was done on a Windows 11 machine, we had manually changed the encoding from `UTF-16 LE` to `UTF-8` after each `echo` command.

+Not shown in the requested walkthrough is the `.tigignore` file.
+When adding such a file into an initialized `tig` repository, all files listed in this file will be ignored by the Java implementation of `tig`.

 ### 1. Create a directory and initialize a `tig` repository: